- Do you struggle to understand others and fit in socially?

 Aspergers syndrome in adults

-Asperger’s syndrome is one such milder form of high functioning autism.
+Asperger’s syndrome is a milder form of high functioning autism.
 Despite typical issues with socialising and a need for sameness, those with Aspergers have strong intellects and verbal skills that mean they cope better.

 If you are looking for an Aspergers test, it can help to understand that it's now diagnosed as part of autism spectrum disorder.
 But you can still refer to yourself as having Aspergers if that feels more comfortable for you.